 Room Status Change Email

-In this example, you’ll see the room ADAMS 103 has been scheduled.
+In this example, you’ll see that room ADAMS 103 has been scheduled.
 The status changes are highlighted in red.
 If this room was canceled, the user would receive a second email, notifying them of that change.
-Emails are sent from email@example.com if a notification group is set up.
+Emails are sent from firstname.lastname@example.org if a notification group is set up.

 Resource Status Change Email